I get this question quite often. How can I get started blogging? Or can you help me? So I’ve created a page to answer that question.

 I use and love MailChimp to send out all of my emails.
 They are affordable and very easy to use.
 Great for beginners and even experts.

 I recently switched to ActiveCampaign after being with MC for over 5 years.
 I love AC so much more than MC!
 I love all the automation and sequences.
 It’s like a corporate email service provider at MC prices.
 If you need FREE go with MC.
 Once you’re ready to expand, move on over to ActiveCampaign.

 You can also use a service like MailMunch to help you collect emails.
-I use Thrive Architect for landing pages, unless I use my theme from Restored316.
+I use Thrive Architect for landing pages and lead generation (my doormat, after content, and sidebar signup forms) – unless I use my theme for pages from Restored316.
 But you still need a service like ActiveCampaign to send out emails.

 When I run into technical blog problems, with coding or my design, I hire the wonderful Gretchen Louise to fix the behind the scenes coding.
 She’s the best in my opinion!
 Tell her I sent you!

 Lastly, I use the free photo sharing websites (in the public domain) and in the beginning, I used PicMonkey to help me create graphics for my website.
 A couple of years ago I moved to use only Canva for Work (a paid service but they have a free service as well) to help me keep everything “on brand.”